CaiqueCoelho/mylingualearn/README.md

 cp .env.example .env
 ```

-2. Open `.env` and fill in your Firebase credentials with the values from Step 5:
+2. Open `.env` and fill in your Firebase credentials with the values from Step 5, and your NewsData.io API key from Step 6:

 ```env
 # Firebase Configuration